melizalab/comp-neurosci/assignments/data-exploration-1.md

 ## Choosing a group

 You may work on this project alone or in a group of up to 4 members.
 Groups work best if the skills of the members (i.e. programming, math, biology) are complementary.
 Agree early on about your expectations for when and how often to meet and on how to equitably divide up the work.
+Part of your grade will be based on your team's evaluation of your contribution.

-## Presentation guidelines
+## Presentation guidelines and rubric

 Your presentation to the class will be in *journal club* format.
+The amount of time you are allotted will depend on the number of groups we have.
 It should consist of the following parts:

 1. Introduce the paper: title, authors, what journal it was published in and when.
 2. Clearly state the overarching problem or question the paper addresses.